-- 1. In case of illness, or death in the family, please call the school office that morning to report the absence.
+1. In case of illness, or death in the family, please call the school office that morning to report the absence.
 If the parents do not call, the school will attempt to reach a parent at home or work.
-Upon return a note, signed by a parent, is required for the student to be readmitted and receive an excused absence. - 2.
-To be considered a doctor visit, the student must go to the doctor's office.
+Upon return a note, signed by a parent, is required for the student to be readmitted and receive an excused absence.

+- 2. To be considered a doctor visit, the student must go to the doctor's office.
 Doctor notes will be accepted for office visits only.
-If the student is not seen by the doctor and a doctor's note is presented to the Attendance Secretary at WHS, the note will not be accepted.
+If the student is not seen by the doctor and a doctor's note is presented to the Attendance Secretary at WHS, the note will not be accepted. - 3.
+Students must turn in a parental or physician note to explain the absences upon returning to school.